Safflower Seed 101: Everything You Need To Know!

 If not, I want to warn you that it may take a bit for your birds to get accustomed to this new food.
 Don’t panic if you put out a feeder full of safflower seed and it’s ignored at first.

-For first time users, I think it’s best to mix it in with the foods you have been using or buy a birdseed blend that includes a bit of safflower along with other popular foods like sunflower and peanuts.
+For first-time users, I think it’s best to mix it in with the foods you have been using or buy a birdseed blend that includes a bit of safflower seed along with other popular foods like sunflower seeds and peanuts.
 A combination of 50% sunflower and 50% safflower is an excellent mix for attracting cardinals!
-Once your birds are acclimated and used to eating, then it’s OK to use straight safflower in a feeder.
+Once your birds are acclimated and used to eating, then it’s OK to use only safflower in a feeder.

 Now let’s talk about the BEST feature of safflower!